brunodifranco/project-rossmann-sales/README.md

 - <b> Feature Engineering </b>: Creating new features from the original ones, so that those could be used in the ML model.

-- <b> Data Preparation </b>: Applying <a href="https://www.atoti.io/articles/when-to-perform-a-feature-scaling/">Normalization and Rescaling Techniques</a> in the data, as well as <a href="https://www.geeksforgeeks.org/feature-encoding-techniques-machine-learning/">Enconding Methods</a>.
+- <b> Data Preparation </b>: Applying <a href="https://www.atoti.io/articles/when-to-perform-a-feature-scaling/">Normalization and Rescaling Techniques</a> in the data, as well as <a href="https://www.geeksforgeeks.org/feature-encoding-techniques-machine-learning/">Enconding Methods</a> and Response Variable Transformation.

 - <b> Feature Selection </b>: Selecting the best features to use in the ML model by applying the <a href="https://www.section.io/engineering-education/getting-started-with-boruta-algorithm/">Boruta Algorithm</a>.